Open all

 Academics and senior school destinations

 Years 3 and 4 are tucked into a separate building – they have their own library and changing rooms, offering a gentle step from pre-prep to upper school.
-The pre-prep has its own space as well – the Oast – that has themed classrooms, a hall and lovely library (reading every night at home is encouraged).
+The pre-prep has its own space as well – the Oast – that has themed classrooms, a hall and a lovely library (reading every night at home is encouraged).
 Children go up to the main school for sports and other activities.
-The Harvest Festival is popular: Pre-Prep children run a festival shop for parents and decide the prices.
+The Harvest Festival is popular: pre-prep children run a festival shop for parents and decide the prices.

 This is a broad church academically, welcoming boys and girls of all levels of ability.
 Classes are no bigger than 18, with three forms in each year from Year 5, and then four classes per year in Years 7 and 8.
 French is taught from nursery, and everyone studies Spanish from Year 5 and Latin from Year 6.
 Scholars learn ancient Greek too.
 Science is split into separate classes for physics, chemistry and biology from Year 7.
-Computing and DT are taken seriously, there is at least one lesson each week from Year 3 upwards – and its success is clear: the DT scholarship to The King’s School has been bagged by a Junior King’s pupil every year.
+Computing and D&T are taken seriously, there is at least one lesson each week from Year 3 upwards – and its success is clear: the D&T scholarship to The King’s School has been bagged by a Junior King’s pupil every year.
 Much of the SEN provision is provided in class; EAL children are taught in break-out groups (the school finds that children learn fast and it’s not usually an issue for long).

 Co-curricular

-A new outdoor classroom is the focus of environment education and there are plans to develop an area where pupils can learn about wildlife.
+An outdoor classroom is the focus of environment education and there are plans to develop an area where pupils can learn about wildlife.
 The plan is to put this on the curriculum and also to spearhead an outreach programme with local schools.

 Boarding